21 Traveller reviews from Holiday Watchdog

 "Stayed here in November 2007 with 11 middle aged friends on a golf trip for 5 nights and I found the hotel perfectly acceptable.
 Staff were very friendly on reception, in the dining room and especially the bar where the staff looked after us superbly.
 Breakfast was good with a wide selection of choice and the rooms perfectly adequate for the price we paid. would recommend for group traveling to play golf and we will be returning next year."

-- Travel date: Wed 14th of November 2007
+- Travel date: 14th November 2007

 great location from this hotel

 "booked hotel on a late deal,got a superior room on groundfloor which was quite nice.half board was very good,restaurant was clean and food of a high quality,no sharing when you dined.bottle of water one pound bottle of house wine four pounds. entertainment low key,happy hour three times per week in cabaret bar. most of the clientele over 50, but that doesnt stop the queue for sunbeds at 7 00am,which go quickly.reception area impressive plenty of sofas to relax in. beach opposite hotel has great sunbeds for four euros per day.one plus about the area is it is very flat with a very long promenade .good travel agents outside hotel,turn left,they go everywhere in costa del sol at very reasonable prices."